 Are mothers favored over fathers when it comes to custody issues?

 This is a pretty common question that I receive from both mothers and fathers.
-There is an idea floating around out there that judges in Texas favor women over men, mothers over fathers when assigning custody rights and responsibilities.
-This may be rooted in history, given that for a long time, women were explicitly favored over men when giving conservatorship duties and rights.
+There is an idea floating around out there that judges in Texas favor women over men, and mothers over fathers when assigning custody rights and responsibilities.
+This may be rooted in history, given that for a long time, women were explicitly favored over men when given conservatorship duties and rights.

 One of the realities of our modern legal system that you may not be aware of is that the Texas Family Code bars judges from considering sex/gender when making decisions regarding possession, visitation, and conservatorship.
 The court must use the best interests standard when making decisions on these subjects.
 So, if you are a father reading this blog post, does that mean that you have an equal shot to be named your child's primary conservator?

 Unfortunately, I would not say that this is true.
 I think it is still true more often than not that mothers are more likely to be named as the primary conservator of children.
 This is due to various factors that have nothing to do with a presumption that mothers are more fit to be the primary caretaker of children than fathers.

 The most critical reason mothers are typically awarded this right by a judge or end up with this designation in settlement negotiations is that mothers are more likely to fulfill most of the child-rearing responsibilities in families.
 If you are a father to young children, you probably have a full-time job that takes up a lot of your time.
 While your spouse may work, as well, she likely has a more flexible job or even one that she works only on a part-time basis.
 This lends itself to your wife being more available to the kids daily.